Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 **Dashing Entrance.** You can expend a Trickery die to take the dash action as a bonus action, rolling it.
 Your speed increases by the number rolled times 5 until the end of your turn.

 # Hand to Hand Combat
-Starting at 10th level, you have advantage on Strength (Athletics) checks you make in order to grapple or maintain a grapple on a creature.
+Starting at 10th level, you have advantage on Strength (Athletics) checks you make in order to grapple a creature or resist a creature's attempt to escape your grapple.

 # Strangler
 Starting at 14th level, you learn the following trick.